 - o Coursework (this can include GEOG 595 and GEOG 599, (599 only for thesis deposit)

 - o Thesis option: Finish writing thesis

 - Schedule thesis defense

 - Thesis defense and deposit

 - o Exam option: Discuss content of exam with faculty advisor and committee

 - Schedule exam

 - Complete exam

 - o Apply for graduation

-- o Graduate!!
+- Graduate!!

-- In planning courses, remember that you need:

-- At least 32 credit hours

-- One GIS class

-- At least 12 hours at the 500 level, with at least 8 of those hours in Geography (this can include GEOG 595 and GEOG 599)

-- Satisfy any specific course requirements for your program area
+- At least 32 credit hours - One GIS class - At least 12 hours at the 500 level, with at least 8 of those hours in GEOG (this can include GEOG 595 and GEOG 599) - Satisfy any specific course requirements for your area of specialization.